fplmarques/pipeStructure/README.md

 - This will generate the following graph:
  ![example](https://github.com/fplmarques/pipeStructure/blob/main/test_files/k4_barplot_ordered.png)

-- Finally, you can modify the sample named by:
+- Finally, you can modify the sample names by:
     1. Creating a tab-separated file (*.tsv) with 2 columns in which each row has the sample name and the desired substation, as the file _./test_files/translate_samples.tsv_.
     2. Running _plot4clumpp.R_ with the argument **-i**:
 ```bash